OutSystems/docs-support/src/error/inbl/inbl-api-00038.md

 ## Cause

-A Dataverse, Dynamics or SharePoint connection in Integration Manager has a matching **App Registrations** in Azure AD.
-Typically, this error is caused by a configuration problem on the **App Registration** in Azure AD.
+A Dataverse, Dynamics or SharePoint connection in Integration Manager has a matching **App Registrations** in Microsoft Entra.
+Typically, this error is caused by a configuration problem on the **App Registration** in Microsoft Entra.

 Common configuration problems are: